fieldtrip/website/development/project/documentation.md

 ### Preprocessing - automatic artifact identification

-### Event related fields and the planar gradient
+### event-related fields and the planar gradient

-### Parametric and non-parametric statistics on event related fields
+### Parametric and non-parametric statistics on event-related fields

 ### Fourier analysis of oscillatory power and coherence